hoomano/mojo-perception-python/README.md

-# Mojo Perception Python API
+# [DEPRECATED] Mojo Perception Python API

+⚠️ Unfortunately, this repository is no longer maintained as it has been moved to internal project.
+We are sorry for the inconvenience.

 Use Mojo Perception API as a Python module for Python applications.